The CMC reserves the right to modify its rules until February 10th, 2023

 2. AGE LIMIT

-- Proof of age is required upon registration (see rule 5.5).
+- Proof of age is required at the time of registration (see rule 5.5).

-- The completed registration form and all the required documents must be submitted electronically by November 22, 2021, 11:59 p.m., local time.
+- The registration form and all required documents must bu submitted electronically by January 21st, 2023, 11:59 p.m. local time.

 4. REGISTRATION AND PARTICIPATION FEES

 - The registration fee for participation in the preselection is payable upon registration.

 - The registration fee is refundable, less applicable administration fees, for cancellations received prior February 10, 2023, CMC will not issue refunds after this date.

 - Exceptionally, if a candidate is unable to participate in the Preselection due to a serious injury, the CMC may reimburse the registration fees, less the administrative fees, upon receipt of a doctor’s note.
 Supporting documents should be sent to the National Office within a reasonable time following the announcement of the injury.
 The decision to accept the reason for cancellation or not is at the entire discretion of the National Office.
 Following the National Audition, no refund for serious injury will be accepted.